dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 });
 ```

-Although this code will be much better received by our users, you’ll probably agree that it’s messy, it adds a lot of boilerplate error-handling code, and it’s plain ugly.
+Although this code will be much better received by our users, you'll probably agree that it's messy, it adds a lot of boilerplate error-handling code, and it's plain ugly.
 This is where generators and promises jump in.
 By combining them, we can turn the nonblocking but awkward callback code into something much more elegant:

 ```js
 async(function*() {